-It is expected that you read the assigned chapter readings for each chapter.
+It is expected that you read the assigned chapter readings before coming to class.
+This will facilitate class discussion and activities.
 If it is clear to me that students are not completing their reading assignments, I reserve the right to alter the syllabus to add pop quizzes into your final grade.
-Therefore, it is in your best interest to read and be ready to apply your knowledge in the assignments.
-Assigned readings and assignments are listed in the Course Schedule located in the Course Syllabus and Schedule tab in Blackboard.
+Therefore, it is in your best interest to read and be ready to apply your knowledge in class and in the assignments.
+Assigned readings are listed in the schedule in the Syllabus and Schedule link in Blackboard.